claudielarouche/claudielarouche/_dev-projects/remaining-work-time-tracker.md

 <div class="workday-tracker">
   <p>
-    Enter the working periods you have planned for today.
+    <strong> Step 1</strong>: Enter the working periods you have planned for today.
 Do not include your lunch break.
     The tracker combines them with the current time to show how much working time is left in your day.
   </p>